-In Part 1 of our series in becoming awesome at job hunting, we covered the key base skill - CV writing.
-However, in this post, we will cover a skill that despite being one of the most effective skills for job hunting, most candidates tend to ignore.
-Especially green job applicants.
+In Part 1 of our series in becoming awesome at job hunting, we covered a base skill – CV writing.
+In this article, we will cover one of the most effective skills for job hunting, but tends to be ignored, especially by beginner job hunters.

-- People do business primarily with people they know and like.
+- People tend to do business with people they know and like.
 Resumes and cover letters alone are often too impersonal to convince employers to hire you.
-The job application process just isn't as fair as we'd like it to be.
+The job application process just isn’t as fair as we’d like it to be.

 - You stand out.
 Having a killer CV helps you stand out, but so does knowing people in the company.
 Job listings tend to draw piles of applicants, which puts you in intense competition with many others.
 Networking makes you a recommended member of a much smaller pool.

 - The job you want may not be advertised at all.
 Networking leads to information and job leads, often before a formal job description is created or a job announced.

 You may think you don’t know anyone who can help you in your job search.
 Before you think that: